How to Get Screen Coordinates on Windows 11, macOS & For Designers / QA Testing

 Screen Coordinates for QA Testing & Automation

-Automated UI testing frameworks like Selenium, Playwright, and Cypress prefer DOM-based selectors (IDs, data-testids, ARIA labels).
-But there are legitimate scenarios where screen coordinates are necessary: canvas-based games, WebGL visualizations, complex drawing apps, legacy desktop wrappers, and OS-level macro testing.
+Testing frameworks like Selenium, Playwright, and Cypress prefer DOM selectors (IDs, data-testids, ARIA labels).
+Fair enough.
+But sometimes you need raw coordinates — canvas games, WebGL, drawing apps, legacy desktop wrappers, OS-level macros.

 Method 1: Browser DevTools (Web QA)

-For standard web testing, you can extract element coordinates using built-in browser tools without external libraries.
+For web testing, extract coordinates with built-in browser tools — no extra libraries needed.

 - Right-click the target element and select Inspect.